PromiseLogic.allSettled()

 Real Application

-Batch operation result analysis
+Batch operation result analysis with timeout

 JAVASCRIPT